GNSS enhancement

 GNSS enhancement refers to techniques used to improve the accuracy of positioning information provided by the Global Positioning System or other global navigation satellite systems in general, a network of satellites used for navigation.

 Enhancement methods of improving accuracy rely on external information being integrated into the calculation process.
 There are many such systems in place and they are generally named or described based on how the GPS sensor receives the information.
-Some systems transmit additional information about sources of error (such as clock drift, ephemeris, or ionospheric delay), others provide direct measurements of how much the signal was off in the past, while a third group provide additional navigational or vehicle information to be integrated in the calculation process.
+Some systems transmit additional information about sources of error (such as clock drift, ephemeris, or ionospheric delay), others provide direct measurements of how much the signal was off in the past, while a third group provides additional navigational or vehicle information to be integrated into the calculation process.

 Background

 The Global Positioning System (GPS) is the American satellite-based system for positioning and navigation.
 Receivers on or near the Earth's surface can determine their locations based on signals received from any four or more of the satellites in the network.

 All GPS satellites broadcast on the same two frequencies, known as L1 (1575.42 MHz) and L2 (1227.60 MHz).
 The network uses code-division multiple access (CDMA) to allow separate messages from the individual satellites to be distinguished.
 Two distinct CDMA encodings are used: the coarse/acquisition (C/A) code, which is accessible by the general public, and the precise (P) code, which is encrypted, so that only the U.S. military can access it.
-The messages sent from each satellite contain information ranging from the satellite health, the satellite's orbital path, the clock state of the satellite, and the configuration of the entire satellite network.
+The messages sent from each satellite contain information ranging from the satellite's health, the satellite's orbital path, the clock state of the satellite, and the configuration of the entire satellite network.

 Precise monitoring

 The accuracy of a calculation can also be improved through precise monitoring and measuring of the existing GPS signals in additional or alternate ways.

 After Selective Availability was turned off by the U.S. government, the largest error in GPS was usually the unpredictable delay through the ionosphere.
 The spacecraft broadcast ionospheric model parameters, but they are necessarily imperfect.
 This is one reason the GPS spacecraft transmit on at least two frequencies, L1 and L2.
 Ionospheric delay is a well-defined function of frequency and the total electron content (TEC) along the path, so measuring the arrival-time difference between the frequencies determines TEC and thus the precise ionospheric delay at each frequency.

 Receivers with decryption keys can decode the P(Y)-code transmitted on both L1 and L2.
-However, these keys are reserved for the military and authorized agencies and are not available to the public.
+However, these keys are reserved for the military and authorized agencies and are unavailable to the public.
 Without keys, it is still possible to use a codeless technique to compare the P(Y) codes on L1 and L2 to gain much of the same error information.
-However, this technique is slow, so it is currently limited to specialized surveying equipment.
+However, this technique is slow and is currently limited to specialized surveying equipment.
 In the future, additional civilian codes are expected to be transmitted on the L2 and L5 frequencies (see GPS modernization).
-Then all users will be able to perform dual-frequency measurements and directly compute ionospheric-delay errors.
+Then all users can perform dual-frequency measurements and directly compute ionospheric-delay errors.